 I am from Higgins Beach, in Scarborough, Maine, six miles south of Portland.
 After spending five years as track announcer at Scarborough Downs, I left to study fulltime in graduate school, where my advisor was Akira Iriye.
 My B.A.
 (1988) and Ph.D.
 (1993) come from Harvard, my M.A. from the University of Chicago (1989).
 Before coming to Brooklyn, I taught at Arizona State and Williams; I also have served as a visiting professor at Harvard (2005) and at Tel Aviv University (2007-8), as Fulbright Distinguished Chair in the Humanities.

-For the spring 2013 semester, I will be teaching:
+For the fall 2013 semester, I will be teaching:

 - Scholars’ Program Senior Thesis Colloquium (B.A.)

 A full list of my courses is here.

 My two most recent books are:

 - “All the Way with LBJ”: The 1964 Presidential Election (Cambridge University Press, 2009);

 - Until Proven Innocent: Political Correctness and the Shameful Injustices of the Duke Lacrosse Rape Case (Thomas Dunne, 2008, 2nd edition; co-authored with Stuart Taylor).